 Ski Resorts in Australia

-The thought of skiing in Australia might raise a few eyebrows, but the sun burnt country is surprisingly home to a bunch of ski resorts with a variety of terrain, ideal for summer skiing.
+The thought of skiing in Australia might raise a few eyebrows, but the sun burnt country is surprisingly home to a bunch of ski resorts with a variety of terrain, ideal for skiing during the northern hemisphere summer.

 - Perfect ‘summer skiing’ vacation